RozForCode/Automation/README.md

 Welcome to my Python Automation Projects repository! 🚀 Here, you'll find a collection of automation scripts and projects that I've worked on to simplify tasks and improve efficiency.

-## Project List

-1. **Project 1: Automatic File Organizer **
-   - It sorts files in the given path, this project can be modified a little to do sorting periodically as well.

 ## Getting Started